GraysonJackson/Capstone-Project/logbook.md

 ![FSR_bb](https://github.com/GraysonJackson/Capstone-Project/assets/99559775/a9018754-34b5-4062-836d-cb77db264588)
 # 10/4/2023:
 I have acquired both new FSRs as well as my FSR array and have continued working on using two FSRs and alternating between the two of them from a multiplexer to a singular analog pin.
 Working on this has continuted to give me a lot of trouble, namely how to route the two back to the analog pin without interacting with each other.
 In order for them to send a resistance back to the analog pin, I have to have them go to the same line in the breadboard, but this causes them to send current to the inactive one.
+# 10/16/2023:
+After failing to swap between the two multiplexers, I have decided to instead ensure that a singlular FSR can go through the multiplexer.
+After doing this, I also found the singular FSR to be inoperable.
+I now believe the issue to be a wiring issue.
+# 10/24/2023:
+After continuing to experiment, I am certain that the issue was in the wiring.
+The most notable change made to the wiring was the changing of the anolog pin, which is now connected to the signal pin instead of being connected to the FSRs.
+The FSRs are also no longer connected to a second line, and are instead connected to unused ground and positive sections on the breadboard.
+I am not able to understand why this assists the anolog reading yet, but I plan to find out soon.